davidgiven/cpm65/README.md

   - You need a fully expanded VIC-20 with all memory banks populated, for the full 35kB.

-  - You get a 40x24 screen, emulated using a four-pixel-wide soft font.
+  - You get a 40x23 screen, emulated using a four-pixel-wide soft font.
 It doesn't look great but is surprisingly readable, and is vastly better than the VIC-20's default 22x24 screen mode.

-  - Unfortunately there's no SCREEN driver.
+  - There's a SCREEN driver.

 ### Commodore PET notes